gvwilson/thirdbit/_posts/2007/2007-02-10-drproject-architecture.md

 date: 2007-02-10 14:55:37
 year: 2007
 ---
-I posted a picture of <a href="http://www.drproject.org">DrProject</a>'s database schema a while ago.
+I posted a picture of DrProject's database schema a while ago.
 Last week, I found myself drawing its architecture on the blackboard in class, so I figured I should post that too.
 (It would have been up two hours ago, but my Mac died again...)

 <img alt="architecture1.png" id="image833" src="{{'/files/2007/02/architecture1.png' | relative_url}}" />
 Here are the key elements: